Is Your Blurry Vision a Sign of Cataracts?

 If you’re experiencing any of these symptoms, it’s advisable to reach out to an eyecare specialist to investigate your deteriorating vision.
 They’ll be able to take a closer look at what’s going on with a visual acuity test, slit-lamp examination, or retinal exam.
 They may also recommend making behavioral changes, such as quitting smoking, changing your diet, and staying on top of conditions such as diabetes.

 What’s most important is speaking to a qualified medical expert who can plot a treatment path tailored to your situation and needs — should one be necessary.
 At Swagel Wootton Eye Institute, our team is ready to help you navigate (or prepare for) whatever issues you may experience with your vision.
-To book a consultation today, head to our website to get in touch.
+To book a consultation today, head to our website to get in touch with our Mesa and Chandler locations.

 Schedule Your Consultation.